Kalbra/skui/.github/ISSUE_TEMPLATE/userquestion.md

 ---
 name: Userquestion
 about: Any questions
-title: Question
+title: Your question shortly
 labels: question
 assignees: ''

 ---

-Write your question here
+Write here your question in detail